asyncapi/website/markdown/blog/2024-september-summary-and-london.md

 ### API Specs And Standards Booth
 We teamed up with the OpenAPI Initiative team at the booth and had many insightful conversations.
-The first day was buzzingly busy, and it was interesting to see how many people were not familiar with AsyncAPI and the community.
-Our maintainers and ambassadors did an amazing job educating and answering questions about the community, specification, and tooling.
+The first day was bustling with activity, and it was interesting to see how many people were not familiar with AsyncAPI and the community.
+They were very intrigued by how a bunch of folks with diverse expertise and skills from different continents and companies came together to represent AsyncAPI despite having never met.
+Our maintainers and ambassadors did a fantastic job educating and answering questions about the community, specification, and tooling.
 <Figure
   src="/img/posts/london-conf-2024/booth-day-1.webp"
   caption="AsyncAPI Maintainers and Ambassadors Answering Some Questions."